 Captain America as portrayed by Chris Evans in Marvel's 'The Avengers.'
 Photo courtesy Disney/Marvel.

-The film is expected to be released in May 2014 and will be directed by two Cleveland natives -- brothers Anthony and Joe Russo.
+The film will be directed by two Cleveland natives -- brothers Anthony and Joe Russo.
 Their credits include "Welcome to Collinwood," "Arrested Development" and "Community."